Telematics Definition and Meaning

 To understand how telematics systems work, think of it as a combination of a few key technologies.

 First, you install a tracking device in your car’s OBD-II port.
-This device collects information on things like speed, location, and fuel use.
-It sends this info through cellular networks, which use GPS technology to track the car’s location in real-time.
+This device collects information on things like speed, location, and fuel use and sends it through cellular networks, which use GPS technology to track the car’s location in real time.

 The system also checks the car’s health using onboard diagnostics.
-All this data gets sent to central servers, where it’s analyzed to see how well the car is performing.
+All this data is sent to central servers, where it’s analyzed to determine the car’s performance.

 Benefits of Telematics